Chinese middle class loved imported food brands, for 20years.

 Food security also contributes to the good reputation of imported food products, especially in the milk powder industry.
 Since the first milk powder scandal in 2008, the food security scandals happened from local dairy makers one after another.
 As a result, customer confidence in local food products has been greatly undermined and it even becomes a panic for safety.
 The panic is spreading from dairy to other fields.
 On the contrary, imported food products are becoming more and more popular.
-The price of imported baby milk powder has increased by about 20% this year and taken over 80% of the market.
+The price of imported baby milk powder has increased by about 20% this year and has taken over 80% of the market.

 4. Gift with “Mianzi”

-Imported food product in China is often used as gift in China.
+Imported food product in China is often used as a gift in China.

 “Mianzi”, literally “Face”, idiomatically means dignity/prestige.
-It’s a subculture in China that strong rooted in people’s mind and deeply influences the daily life of Chinese.
-In China, a decent gift is a must to show how respectful you are to who receive the gift.
-A bad-quality or cheap looking gift sometimes equals to provocation.
+It’s a subculture in China that strongly rooted in people’s minds and deeply influences the daily life of the Chinese.
+In China, a decent gift is a must to show how respectful you are to those who receive the gift.
+A bad-quality or cheap-looking gift sometimes equals provocation.

-Imported food products in China are better packed with the relatively high price which makes it a perfect choice of gift.
+Imported food products in China are better packed with a relatively high prices which makes it a perfect choice of gift.
 On some important occasions, imported food products are also widely welcomed.
 See wedding candy market in China.

 Credibility problems of Imported Food Products

 This requires foreign food producers to shift the focus of their marketing strategy to the security, quality, and originality of their products.

-A package of monitoring, precaution and quick response solution to the food security crisis is very important for a company now.
-See how McDonald’s deal with its PR crisis.
+A package of monitoring, precaution, and quick response solution to the food security crisis is very important for a company now.

-The impressive performance of China imported food product market has attracted countless foreign food product companies and also fake foreign food sellers.
+The impressive performance of China’s imported food product market has attracted countless foreign food product companies and also fake foreign food sellers.

 Fake originality has been a headache for imported food producers for a long time.

-As introduced by Wang who is in charge of food safety in Shao Xing Entry-Exit Inspection and Quarantine Bureau, it has been discovered that many so called “imported fruits” are only labeled with imported fruit price.
+As introduced by Wang who is in charge of food safety in Shao Xing Entry-Exit Inspection and Quarantine Bureau, it has been discovered that many so-called “imported fruits” are only labeled with imported fruit prices.
 In other fields, imitation also exists.